Overflowing Russian grain storage puts $3.4bn worth of grain at risk of rotting in silos

 Full to overflowing, the lack of grain storage space and problems with export transportation due to sanctions have put grain worth $3.4bn at risk of rotting in the silos, a survey by Russia-based consulting firm Jacob & Partners found, reports World Grain on April 17.

-Last year’s all time record high harvest of 153mn tonnes of grain smashed all records, including Soviet records, but coupled with the sanction related restrictions on shipping Russian goods, farmers have been left with silos full to bursting and worry the millions of tonnes of grain will simply rot if they can export some 4mn tonnes of grain a month this year – high by even pre-war standards. (chart)
+Last year’s harvest of 153mn tonnes of grain smashed all records, including from the Soviet era, but coupled with the sanctions related restrictions on shipping Russian goods, farmers have been left with silos full to bursting and worry the millions of tonnes of grain will simply rot if they can export some 4mn tonnes of grain a month this year – high by even pre-war standards. (chart)

 About 20% of those surveyed claimed that most likely the excess eventually would be lost due to a shortage of storage and transportation capacities.

-In an optimistic scenario, Russia could export more than 60 million tonnes of grain this year, which is the official forecast, however, the floating export duty imposed by the government in July 2022 means farmers can’t compensate for the losses they suffer from selling grain on the domestic market.
+In an optimistic scenario, Russia could export more than 60mn tonnes of grain this year, which is the official forecast; however, the floating export duty imposed by the government in July 2022 means farmers can’t compensate for the losses they suffer from selling grain on the domestic market.

 “The whole marginality is being eaten up by duties,” the report said.
 “In fact, if there were no duties, the exporters’ marginality would be in a normal state, and everything would roll swiftly, as it was before.”